-Howard Evans has been working professionally as a masseur and bodyworker since 1992.
-He was one of the original group of therapists working at the Life Centre when it first opened in London’s Notting Hill Gate in 1993 and, similarly, at Triyoga when it first opened it’s doors in Primrose Hill in 2000.
+Howard Evans has been working professionally as a body oriented therapist since 1992.
+He was one of the original group of therapists working at the Life Centre when it first opened in London’s Notting Hill Gate in 1993 and, similarly, at Triyoga when it first opened its doors in Primrose Hill in 2000.

-Craniosacral Therapy is a hands-on therapy that uses a light touch and whose origins are in the practice of Osteopathy.
+“Craniosacral Therapy is a hands-on therapy that uses a light touch and whose origins are in the practice of Osteopathy.

-The body has self-healing capabilities and is constantly striving for good health.
+“The body has self-healing capabilities and is constantly striving for good health.
 Craniosacral Therapy can facilitate this natural propensity for balance and a feeling of wellbeing in the client.
 Craniosacral Therapy also recognizes the interconnection between mind and body.
 Craniosacral therapists work with the presence of subtle rhythmic motions that are expressed within the body (particularly the head, spine and pelvis).
 The free and balanced expression of these subtle motions is related to our state of health and vitality.

-In a typical session the client will lie (or sometimes sit) clothed on a treatment couch.
+“In a typical session the client will lie (or sometimes sit) clothed on a treatment couch.
 The therapist makes contact by gently placing her/his hands on the client’s body and uses a light touch to tune into the subtle motions taking place.
-The therapist can evaluate if there are any imbalances within the body and use a range of non-invasive therapeutic skills to relax and thereby promote self-healing within the client.
+The therapist can evaluate if there are any imbalances within the body and use a range of non-invasive therapeutic skills to relax and thereby promote self-healing within the client.”

 Appointments are available in London at Howard’s studio situated between Notting Hill Gate, Holland Park and Shepherds Bush, London, W11.